ELPEDR/Potion-maker/README.md

 - Pixel-style UI for a clean, fun potion lab

 ## 🗂 Project File
-Open the `.capx` file in Construct 2 to see or customize the project.
+Open the [Capx](https://github.com/ELPEDR/Potion-maker/releases/tag/realease) file in Construct 2 to see or customize the project.
 You can add new ingredients, effects, or UI improvements!

 ## 💡 Ideas for Future Updates